Gurrt/software-process/assignment-2/assignment2_combined.md

 The knowledge creation and sharing is not automatically enforced by forming an alliance.
 A problem with the amount of contractors was that the responsibility for the end product was not shared among all companies.
 An alliance would have forced the affiliated companies to create a shared vision.
 This alone could already make the development of a 'we' mentality possible.
 If the boards are forced to strategically collaborate and share their information, it is more likely that the work forces do the same.
 The shared responsibility also would have forced the companies to develop knowledge sharing systems.
 For example, HMC does this by sharing information via Microsoft Sharepoint systems.
 Numerous lessons from the project management and Document Control practices have been adopted in these systems.
 The way how knowledge is shared between multiple parties is really valued by contractors and clients (BP referred to a 'world class' system).
 The main message is not that CGI should have used a Sharepoint system, but that the knowledge 'culture' should have been better.
 We've provided one example of how they could have done that (by forming one or more logical alliances).
 In the end, the project relied too heavily on contractors and third parties [23, p.6].
 We believe that this problem could have been less if a shared vision was in place and if responsibilities were shared.
 Due to the magnitude of this project, it would have been necessary to do this in a more formal form.
 Otherwise contractors would have had an easy way out again.

-### 3.4.8 Evalution
+### 3.4.8 Evaluation

 We've focused on the 'knowledge sharing' aspect in this comparison.
 The successful companies have developed quite some methods to do this.
-It is interesting to see that, although applied in a different form, companies use similar strategies to overcome this issue.
-All form, either internal or external, alliances.
-The companies create stronger market positions through these alliances and learn more.
+It is interesting to see that, although applied in a different form, companies use similar strategies to cope with this.
+All form, either internally or externally, alliances.
+The companies realize a stronger market position through these alliances and they learn more.
 Unfortunately, information about the sharing processes within HealthCare.gov was scarce or non-existent.
-From existing reports and interviews, we can extract certain problems though.
-At least it is clear to say, that CGI and CMS did not have these knowledge sharing processes in order.
+From existing reports and interviews, we can extract certain problems within this area though.
+At least it is safe to say, that CGI and CMS did not deal properly with the sharing of knowledge.
 Lessons can be learned for future projects on this scale.
-Alliances are necessary not only to get a better market position, but overall to realize a shared responsibility.
+Alliances are necessary not only to get a better market position, but overall to realize a shared responsibility and vision.
 The alliances of KLM and HMC show interesting possibilities, even though these are longer term decisions.
 The approach from Spotify shows how you can share information within a growing organization, but this may be difficult to apply on a (much) larger scale, as was the case in the situation of HealthCare.gov.

 ## 3.5 RUP - What can we learn?